 Antibodies were screened in a competitive binding assay to identify receptor/ligand blocking functions. (a) An antibody discovered at Curia outcompetes huACE2 for binding to Omicron spike (left panels), while another antibody does not block receptor binding (right panels). (b) Validation of specificity of the hybridoma anti-spike antibodies.
 Hybridomas were screened for binding to cell surface antigens, such as BTLA (B and T lymphocyte attenuator), expressed on stably transfected 293T cells (upper panel), and counter-screened against the parental cell line (lower panel).

-Fast-tracking discovery of monoclonal antibodies

-This study demonstrates the rapid and successful discovery and analysis of a highly diverse set of high-affinity and potent mAbs that bind and neutralize SARS-CoV-2 Delta and Omicron spike proteins.
+Fast-tracking discovery of monoclonal antibodies This study demonstrates the rapid and successful discovery and analysis of a highly diverse set of high-affinity and potent mAbs that bind and neutralize SARS-CoV-2 Delta and Omicron spike proteins.
 This approach should prove helpful in the ongoing need for diagnostics and treatments specific for novel virus variants that continue to arise, as well as other emerging infectious diseases and indications.
 Learn more about rapid antibody discovery and development at curiaglobal.com/beacon.

-ABOUT CURIA

-Curia is a Contract Development and Manufacturing Organization with over 30 years of experience, an integrated network of 29 global sites and over 3,500 employees partnering with customers to make treatments broadly accessible to patients.
-Our biologics and small molecule offering spans discovery through commercialization, with integrated regulatory and analytical capabilities.
-Our scientific and process experts and state-of-the-art facilities deliver best-in-class experience across drug substance and drug product manufacturing.
-From curiosity to cure, we deliver every step to accelerate and sustain life-changing therapeutics.
-Learn more at curiaglobal.com www.curiaglobal.com
+ABOUT CURIA Curia is a global contract research, development, and manufacturing organization (CDMO) with over 30 years of experience.
+With an integrated network of 20+ facilities worldwide and a team of 3,000+ dedicated professionals, we specialize in partnering with biopharmaceutical customers to bring lifechanging therapies to market.
+Our offerings in small molecules, generic APIs, and biologics span discovery through commercialization, with integrated regulatory, analytical, and sterile fill-finish capabilities.
+Our scientic and process experts, along with our regulatory-compliant facilities, deliver a best-in-class experience across drug substance and drug product manufacturing.
+From curiosity to cure, we are your trusted ally in accelerating life-changing therapeutics.

 CONTACT US

+www.curiaglobal.com

+© 2025 Curia Global, Inc. All rights reserved.
+The trade/service marks used herein are the property of Curia Global, Inc. or their respective owners.
+Use of the [®] symbol indicates that the mark has been registered in at least the United States.
+Use of the [TM] or [TM] symbol indicates that the mark is in use in at least the United States.